 As the largest organ in your body, your liver performs hundreds of functions.
 Your liver helps your body digest food, store energy, and remove toxins from the body.
 Your liver is also involved in making proteins and blood clotting factors.
 Because it performs so many critical functions, your liver is highly susceptible to disease and injury.
-If you have a disease or injury that affects your liver, it’s important to protect this vital organ by monitoring its health carefully.
+It’s important to know the liver problems and their successful treatment by monitoring carefully.

-A fatty liver can lead to steatosis or nonalcoholic fatty liver disease.
+A fatty liver can lead to nonalcoholic fatty liver disease.

 - An enlarged liver